 The College of Dentistry is a newly established college at the American University of Iraq, Sulaimani (AUIS), which provides top-level education in Dental Surgery.
-The college boasts state-of-the-art dental clinics and laboratories equipped with advanced technology used in diverse branches of dentistry.
+The college boasts state-of-the-art laboratories and dental clinics equipped with advanced technology used in diverse branches of dentistry.